MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/macros.md

 - Install Dynamics 365 Productivity Tools solution.

 - Ensure that you have the **Productivity tools administrator** security role.
-To learn more, see [Assign roles and enable users](../customer-service/add-users-assign-roles.md).
+More information: [Assign roles and enable users](../customer-service/add-users-assign-roles.md)

 - Ensure that agents and supervisors are assigned the **Productivity tools user** security role.
-To learn more, see [Assign roles and enable users](../customer-service/add-users-assign-roles.md).
+More information: [Assign roles and enable users](../customer-service/add-users-assign-roles.md)

 ## Predefined automation actions